microvm/microvm-tutorial/docs/langimpl/interact.rst

-The first thing the client should do is to test **which** ``TRAP`` instruction is executed because there may be more than one traps in the code in all the bundles the µVM has loaded.
+The first thing the client should do is to test **which** ``TRAP`` instruction is executed because there may be more than one traps in the code in all the bundles Mu has loaded.
 As stated before, *the name uniquely identifies an entity*.
 We first use the ``ca.currentInstruction`` message to obtain the ID of the current instruction, which is the ``TRAP`` instruction.
-Then we let the µVM translate the ID to the textual name using the ``microVM.nameOf`` method.
+Then we let Mu translate the ID to the textual name using the ``microVM.nameOf`` method.
 The name will be the *global name* (starting with ``@``, in the form of ``@func_ver_name.local_name``).
 Then we match the name against all names of